markziemann/GeneNameErrors2020/README.md

 * aggregated_res.txt is a text file which consists of list genes which are of erroneous conversions, such as date formats, scientific numbers and five-digit numbers.

-* false.positive.txt is a text file which compose of tatal number of false positive results which was recorded during analysis
+* false.positive.txt is a text file which compose of total number of false positive results which was recorded during analysis

 * true.positive.txt is a text file containing total number of papers with gene name errors from 2014 to 2020.

-*There are several files like results2015.txt which is a list of PMC papers.
+* There are several files like results2015.txt which is a list of PMC papers.
 These publications selected upon searching PubMed Central using the keyword "genom".

-In the folder "genelist" there are several text files which consist lists of several major organisms which depicts higher rates of erroneous conversions.
+In the folder "genelist" there are several text files which for several major organisms which are used in the gene list detection process by gene_names.sh.